Black Student Demands

 Convened in February 2016, the 1st annual Racial Justice Retreat spanned more than six hours and drew nearly 100 invited guests.
 Approximately half were students and the remainder faculty, staff, and administrators.
 The gathering produced constructive dialogue and recommendations.
 You can review highlights and offer feedback via the Demands tab to your left.

 A team of students and administrators was formed and charged with incorporating feedback from retreat participants and the larger Emory community – and developing next steps in the ongoing process of reshaping the racial contours of a major university.
-This team, the Commission on Racial and Social Justice, met several times in 2016 and continues work into 2017 and beyond.
+This team, the Commission on Racial and Social Justice, has worked for the past 3 years the on issues highlighted by the demands.